技能 人工智能 LLM成本优化与架构设计

 Route by task complexity, not by default.
 Use a lightweight classifier or rule engine.

-• Use small models for: classification, extraction, simple Q&A, formatting, short summaries
+• Small models: classification, extraction, simple Q&A, formatting, short summaries

-• Use mid models for: structured output, moderate summarization, code completion
+• Mid models: structured output, moderate summarization, code completion

-• Use large models for: complex reasoning, long-context analysis, agentic tasks, code generation
+• Large models: complex reasoning, long-context analysis, agentic tasks, code generation

 2. Prompt Caching (40–90% reduction on cacheable traffic)

-Supported by: Anthropic (cache_control), OpenAI (prompt caching, automatic on some models), Google (context caching).
+Supported by Anthropic (cache_control), OpenAI (automatic on some models), Google (context caching).

 Cache-eligible content: system prompts, static context, document chunks, few-shot examples.

-Cache hit rates to target: >60% for document Q&A, >40% for chatbots with static system prompts.
+Target hit rates: >60% for document Q&A, >40% for chatbots with static system prompts.

 3. Output Length Control (20–40% reduction)